Yan Gomes Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Padres pitching staff ranks 22nd in the league.
+- The Padres pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres' 3.91 team ERA ranks ninth among all MLB pitching staffs.
+- The Padres' 3.87 team ERA ranks ninth across all league pitching staffs.

-- The righty's most recent time out was on Saturday against the New York Yankees, when he threw seven innings, surrendering two earned runs while giving up five hits.
+- His most recent appearance came on Sunday against the New York Yankees, when the right-hander went 2 2/3 innings, surrendering seven earned runs while giving up seven hits.

+- In 10 games this season, the 36-year-old has a 4.61 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.